jackvanschaik/gganvil/README.md

 #### Locate the region of interest

-This package currently processes a single world region at a time.
-A region contains a 32 by 32 grid of chunks, where each chunk contains 16 by 16 by (height) number of blocks.
+This package processes one world region at a time.
+A region contains a 32 by 32 grid of chunks, where each chunk covers 16 by 16 by area of blocks.
 So each region covers a 512 by 512 block region.

 There’s a helper function called `get_region_name` to get the region file name if you know the X and Z coordinate of the chunk of interest.